 instruction

-unless it meets the Overriding Requirement:
+unless it meets the Set of Overriding Requirements:

 [S] Compiler Bug SOL-2022-6

-with the ABIEncoderV2, that includes a dynamic component and whose last element is a
+that includes a dynamic component with the ABIEncoderV2, and whose last element is a

 calldata

-static array of base type `uint` or `bytes32`
+static array of base type `uint` or `bytes32`,

 MUST NOT use a Solidity compiler version between 0.5.8 and 0.8.15 (inclusive).